 The rapid advancement of artificial intelligence (AI) technologies is poised to profoundly reshape labour markets, altering the allocation of workers across occupations, sectors, and regions.
-Just as industrial revolutions of the past have displaced some jobs while creating others.
-AI will inevitably render certain roles obsolete while generating new opportunities in emerging fields.
+Just as industrial revolutions of the past have displaced some jobs while creating others, AI will inevitably render certain roles obsolete while generating new opportunities in emerging fields.
 However, this transformation is unlikely to comfort those whose livelihoods may be disrupted.
 Jobs, skills, and occupational identities are deeply personal and location-specific, and the displacement caused by AI presents significant challenges for individuals and communities alike.

 Some argue that the skills required for the Al-driven economy are extensions of existing technical and cognitive skills adapted to new tools and processes.
-Even in such cases, success in the Al economy demands not only technical proficiency but also the development of "soft" skills, such as adaptability, creativity, and critical thinking, which allow workers to collaborate effectively with intelligent systems.
-Others contend that Al roles demand higher levels of formal education, specialized training, and strong interpersonal and analytical capabilities.
-Put simply, preparing for an Al-powered future requires equipping workers across all sectors and skill levels with a foundation in Al-relevant knowledge, integrated into educational and lifelong learning systems.
+Even in such cases, success in the Al economy demands not only technical proficiency but also the development of "soft" skills such as adaptability, creativity, and critical thinking, which allow workers to collaborate effectively with intelligent systems.
+Others contend that Al roles demand higher levels of formal education, specialised training, and strong interpersonal and analytical capabilities.
+Put simply, preparing for an Al-powered future requires integrating Al-relevant knowledge into education and lifelong learning systems, ensuring that workers across all sectors and skill levels are equipped for the evolving landscape.

 At the same time, the societal impacts of AI adoption vary widely across regions and economic contexts.
-Different cross-country impacts of Al on labour markets may arise not only from heterogeneous occupational structures, or how well workers are equipped and prepared to work efficiently and effectively side-by-side with machines; importantly, such differences may be driven by the unequal access to AI and data.
-Analysis finds a high correlation between a country's labour market adaptability to AI and its data and digital infrastructure preparedness.
-Although many of the emerging and developing economies are already using basic Al technologies (for example in smart farming, credit scoring...), advanced Al technologies are not yet widely adopted despite the tremendous opportunities for economic development that they present.
+Different cross-country impacts of Al on labour markets may arise not only from heterogeneous occupational structures, or how well workers are prepared to work efficiently side-by-side with machines; importantly, such differences may be driven by the unequal access to Al and data.
+Analysis finds a high correlation between a country's labour market adaptability to Al and digital infrastructure preparedness.
+Although many emerging and developing economies already use basic AI technologies-such as smart farming and credit scoring-advanced AI technologies have yet to be widely adopted, despite their great potential for economic development.
 Without thoughtful intervention, the Al revolution risks exacerbating these inequalities, concentrating opportunities in certain geographies and among highly skilled individuals.
-Policymakers must ensure that the Al transformation follows a more inclusive path, countering these tendencies while addressing entrenched inequalities in access to education, technology, and opportunity.
+Policymakers must ensure that the rise of Al follows a more inclusive path, countering these while addressing entrenched inequalities in access to education, technology, and opportunity.
 This is one of the key messages from GLRI 2025.

-This year's index builds on a comprehensive set of indicators designed to assess labour markets' readiness to embrace AI-driven change.
-The report emphasizes that public and private actors must work collaboratively to address the multi-faceted effects of AI on labour markets, addressing both demand- and supply-side challenges.
+This year's index builds on a comprehensive set of indicators designed to assess labour markets' readiness to embrace Al-driven change.
+The report emphasises that public and private actors must work collaboratively to address the multi-faceted effects of Al on labour markets, addressing both demand and supply-side challenges.
 This includes creating accessible upskilling and reskilling programs, implementing active labour market policies, and fostering workforce reintegration for those displaced.
-Training programs must aim to increase productivity while remaining inclusive, prioritizing vulnerable populations, and emphasizing the development of transferable skills that encourage occupational mobility in an evolving job market.
+Training programs must aim to increase productivity while remaining inclusive, prioritising vulnerable populations, and emphasising the development of transferable skills that encourage occupational mobility in an evolving job market.

-The policy challenges ahead are immense and demand a whole-of-government approach to realize the potential of AI while safeguarding social and economic equity.
+The policy challenges ahead are immense and demand a whole-of-government approach to realise the potential of AI while safeguarding social and economic equity.
 This report advocates for the strengthening of labour market institutions and the adoption of a citizen-centric framework that places individuals at the heart of decision-making.
-By integrating citizens' interests and concerns, policies can foster an AI transformation that is not only technologically advanced but also socially inclusive and equitable, ensuring that all segments of society share in its benefits.
+By integrating citizens' interests and concerns, policies can foster a rise of AI that is not only technologically advanced but also socially inclusive and equitable, ensuring that all segments of society share in its benefits.